AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 Installation Notes:

-• In addition, a shortcut to this “ReadMe” file will be placed on your desktop, along with a short-cut to “Buy AcidWax”.
+• A shortcut to this “ReadMe” file will be placed on your desktop, along with a short-cut to “Buy AcidWax”.
 If you do not wish these icons to be on your desktop, simply delete them by clicking on the icon, and pressing “delete” on your keyboard.

 • All other files will be copied to a sub-folder of the Windows Media Player (the standard location for visualizations.)